pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-filtering.markdown

 ## Description:

-The search operation can retrieve a list of item filtered by a special filters.
-Tipically, you use filters when you are interested in refine a search result.
-There are different filters and each article has diferents.
+The search operation can retrieve a list of item filtered by special filters.
+Tipically, you use these filters when you are interested in refine a previous search result.
+There are different filters and each article has different ones.

 ## Request {#search-request}